REVIEW: All I want for Christmas is....a Lumie® Vitamin L SAD light

 Lumie invented the world’s first ever wake up light back in 1992 and have spent more than 30 years developing light therapy devices to support circadian rhythm, ease winter blues, improve sleep and boost daytime alertness which is especially important in low light seasons or for anyone who spends a lot of time indoors or working in a basement office like me.

-After years of saying I’d treat myself to a SAD lamp, I finally took the plunge and for the last week I've been using a Lumie® Vitamin L SAD light.
+After years of saying I’d treat myself to a SAD lamp, I finally took the plunge and for the past week I've been using a Lumie® Vitamin L SAD light every morning for 30 minutes.
 I’d already done endless research and Lumie consistently came out on top.

 Like I mentioned before, I work in a basement office with no real window (wellllll technically there’s a door to a tiny courtyard that permanently smells like pigeon poo) so we do get a tiny bit of daylight but honestly not much at all, especially this time of the year.
 It can be cosy on a chilly day with a hot choccy, but also incredibly draining mentally when you're there all day and it’s dark walking to work and dark walking home.